International Programmes 2024/2025

 Submit application to

 The application is an online application via uni-assist.
-Details are provided on the university webpage: Application Procedure.
+Details are provided on the university website: Application Procedure.

 Applicants with a German BSc degree submit their application via AlmaWeb.